opencarecc/opencareMakerPlaybook/workshop_best_practices.md

 |**Never underestimate the importance of tools, always bring more tools then you think you might need!** This is highly topic and methodology independent and will save your life when in need of that small screwdriver or micro USB cable or red marker...|

 ### Coaches
+number of coaches
+where to find them?

+professionals VS academics
+hands-on approach
+be respectful
 ### Communication